-This year for the first time we are organising an event to celebrate spring in the uplands.
-Leading with some glorious footage of skydancing hen harriers, there will be much else besides.
-The online event will start at 10.15am on Sunday 9 May, finishing before noon.
-We’re delighted that, following the huge success of Hen Harrier Day Online last August, Chris Packham and Megan McCubbin again hosted the event, which was streamed live on 9 May.
+In 2021 for the first time we organised an event to celebrate spring in the uplands.
+Leading with some glorious footage of skydancing hen harriers, there was much else besides.
+We were delighted that, following the huge success of Hen Harrier Day Online last August, Chris Packham and Megan McCubbin again hosted the event, which was streamed live on 9 May.
 You can view Skydancer Day in full here.

 Many thanks to Keith Offord for permission to use the photographs here (except that of the fledgeling hen harrier, which is copyright RSPB).
 All are copyright, whether marked or otherwise and permission must be sought for their further use.
 Find out more about Keith's work here: http://www.wildinsights.co.uk/

 Lauren Cook was the winner of our Young Filmmaker Challenge in 2020 and so we invited her to make a new animation for Skydancer Day 2021.
 Here she puts together her artistic skills and ecological knowledge to create a captivating account of the hen harrier's cycle of life.
 Lauren is already working with us on future projects, so make sure you stay tuned!

 Spring in the uplands

 Skydancer Day aimed both to celebrate spring in the uplands and to show how much better for nature and for people our hills and moors could be.
 The illegally persecuted hen harrier is our symbol, but there are many birds and other animals that could also flourish if given the right conditions.
 Here is Jenny Shelton's guide to what you see might more of if out in a more nature-friendly uplands.

 Our hen harrier nest camera